The Best of No B.S.

 The Ultimate No Holds Barred Anthology

 Millionaire-maker Dan S. Kennedy has told it like it is for over 30 years: If you're not focusing on converting social media traffic into sales, you might as well set your money on fire.
-Now, this ultimate collection of Kennedy's best sales and marketing wisdom showcases the best content from the legendary millionaire maker himself.
+Now, this ultimate collection of Kennedy's best sales and marketing wisdom from 12 of his best selling titles, showcases the top content from the legendary millionaire maker himself.

-Kennedy teaches you the customer-getting, sales-boosting, classic marketing strategies you need so you can stop accepting non-monetizable "likes" and "shares" and start making the marketing moves that really count.
-You'll learn:
+Kennedy teaches business owners the customer-getting, sales-boosting, classic marketing strategies you need so you can stop accepting non-monetizable "likes" and "shares" and start making the marketing moves that really count.
+Inside, you will learn:

 • How to get riches with niches and become a magnet to your customers